cloudify-cosmo/docs.getcloudify.org/content/installation/upgrading-manager.md

 To backup agent certificates:

-* backup the `/etc/cloudify/ssl` directory to a remote host.
+* Backup the `/etc/cloudify/ssl` directory to a remote host.

 ## Uninstall Cloudify Manager